What is Japanese knotweed?

 If you want to get rid of your Japanese knotweed organically, then you can dig the roots out manually but once more there is no guarantee that you will complete the job.
 Property owners seeking to do so must also adhere to strict Japanese knotweed laws regarding the removal of this controlled substance, or risk facing serious punishments.

 Incorrectly disposing of Japanese knotweed or allowing any rhizomes from your waste to spread into the wild can lead to a fine of up to £5,000 or a prison sentence of up to 2 years.
 Regardless of if you hire a professional team to help you or not, you must use a registered waste carrier to transport your contaminated soil to a licensed landfill site.
 You should also call the landfill before you transport the waste, as it must have the correct environmental permit to deal with the knotweed.

 Is Japanese knotweed dangerous?

-Japanese knotweed can prove to be an expensive, time consuming problem to deal with, however it is not dangerous to humans.
-Far from being poisonous, knotweed is edible and can be consumed easiest when it’s first shooting in spring.
+Japanese knotweed can prove to be an expensive, time-consuming problem to deal with, however it is not dangerous to humans.
+Japanese knotweed is not poisonous, in fact, it’s edible and can be consumed easiest when it’s first shooting in spring.